scikit-rt/scikit-rt/README.md

 #### Plotting an ROI

-ROIs can be plotted as contours or a mask or both, and with or without an associate image behind them.
+ROIs can be plotted as contours or a mask or both, and with or without an associated image behind them.
 The simplest plot command is:
 ```
 roi.plot()
 ```